moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 | LOC             | "loc"     | See RFC XXXX     |

 ### Track label {#tracklabel}
-Location: TF    Required: Optional   Json Type: String
+Location: TF    Required: Optional   JSON Type: String

 A string defining a human-readable label for the track.
 Examples might be "Overhead camera view" or "Deutscher Kommentar".
 Note that the {{JSON}} spec requires UTF-8 support by decoders.

 ### Render group {#rendergroup}
-Location: TF    Required: Optional   Json Type: Number
+Location: TF    Required: Optional   JSON Type: Number

 An integer specifying a group of tracks which are designed to be rendered together.
 Tracks with the same group number SHOULD be rendered simultaneously,